sitectl/cuttle/README.md

 ![Cuttlefish are really gross ok](./logo.png)

-A Monolithic Repository of Composable Ansible Roles for building an SRE Operations Platform.
+A Monolithic Repository of Composable Ansible Roles for building an [Bluebox] Opinionated SRE Operations Platform.

-Originally built by the BlueBox Cloud team to install the infrastructure required to build and support Openstack Clouds using [Ursula](http://github.com/blueboxgroup/ursula) it quickly grew into a larger project for enabling SRE Operations both in the Datacenter and in the Cloud.
+Originally built by the BlueBox Cloud team to install the infrastructure required to build and support Openstack Clouds using [Ursula](http://github.com/blueboxgroup/ursula) it quickly grew into a larger project for enabling SRE Operations both in the Data Center and in the Cloud for any kind of infrastructure.

-Like Ursula, [Ursula](http://github.com/blueboxgroup/ursula) Cuttle uses the [ursula-cli](https://github.com/blueboxgroup/ursula-cli) ( installed via requirements.txt )
+Like [Ursula](http://github.com/blueboxgroup/ursula), Cuttle uses the [ursula-cli](https://github.com/blueboxgroup/ursula-cli) ( installed via requirements.txt )
-for running Ansible on specific environments.
+for running Ansible on specific environments and has some strong opinions on [how ansible inventory](docs/inventory.md) should be written and handled.

-For a rough idea of how Blue Box uses Cuttle by building Central and Remote sites tethered together with IPSEC VPNs check out [architecture.md](architecture.md).
+For a rough idea of how Blue Box uses Cuttle by building Central and Remote sites tethered together with IPSEC VPNs check out [docs/architecture.md](docs/architecture.md).

 You will see a number of example Ansible Inventories in `envs/example/` that show Cuttle being used to build infrastructure to solve a number of problems.